MestreLion/minecraft-installer/README.md

 - Show a confirmation screen presenting all settings prior to install
 - Verify if `java` command is available
-- if not offer to apt-install `default-jre` package, which currently points to OpenJDK 6
+- if not offer to apt-get install `default-jre` and `icedtea-plugin` packages, which currently points to OpenJDK 6
 - The jar, icon and desktop files are will be all saved to (or created in):

 	`~/.local/share/minecraft`